 - Before entering the onsen it is important to shower first to ensure cleanliness.
 You may notice that in the shower area, there are stools to sit on.
 Do not shower standing as it may spray water on someone bathing next to you and make sure you rinse off all soap prior to getting in the bath.

 - No bathing suits or undergarments are allowed in the onsen – yes, you simply wear your birthday suit!

 - Absolutely no cameras or cell phones are allowed in a public onsen.

 - Some people prefer to keep their wash towel with them to provide cover when going from onsen to onsen.
 When entering the onsen they place it on their head.
 This is okay to do at most onsen, but make sure that you do not let your towel touch the water.

 - If you have long hair, put it in a high ponytail or bun.
 Your hair should not touch the water at any time.

 - Since onsen are a place of relaxation it is best to move slowly and keep noise to a minimum by speaking quietly.
 This ensures that you are not disturbing other guests.

 - Onsen baths are hot!
 It is important to drink water before and after using the onsen to make sure you are staying hydrated.
 If you have been drinking alcohol it is best not to use an onsen.
 There are usually vending machines accessible where you can get ice cream, milk, tea, or water before or after using the onsen.

 - Tattoos are not allowed most of the time.
 The original reason for this rule was to keep out members of crime gangs who typically had tattoos.
-It is important to be respectful to this request.
+It is important to be respectful of this request.
 Some onsen allow those with tattoos to visit the onsen if their tattoos are covered.
 There are also a small amount of tattoo-friendly onsen throughout the country as well.